 Travis Tucker, Partner and Head of Production US, Overcoast Music & Sound

 Streaming services have been expanding their core operations to include more types of content.
-We see music streaming services offering original video content and video services adding music streaming.
-How are companies and labels leveraging these new formats to create more opportunities to add value for artists and fans alike?
+We now see music streaming services offering tickets, artists analytics, original video content and video services adding music.
+How are companies and labels leveraging these new formats to create more marketing opportunities and adding value for artists, services, and fans alike?

 Megan West, Vice President, Content & Community, SoundCloud

 Jeff Zuchowski, Vice President, Artist Marketing & Industry Relations, Pandora